 K92 seeks a resource extension on the existing Kora vein while beginning a drilling program on the neighbouring Judd vein.
 As the Judd drill program accelerates, it may support a new valuation.
 The challenge is to backfill the market valuation; however, we like the measured and cautious approach taken by CEO John Lewins.
 He feels he can get to the 350k production, and we agree.

-ESG is a new way of thinking and operating, that results in a better outcome for investors, future generations and present communities.
+ESG is a new way of thinking and operating.

 Karora Resources (TSX: KRR)

 Karora Resources is a mineral resource company focused on acquiring, exploring, and developing precious metal properties.
 The company owns the Higginsville Gold Operations and the Beta Hunt Gold Mine in Western Australia.
 The Higginsville operation includes a low-cost treatment facility currently processing 1.6Mtpa, with plans for expansion to 2.5Mtpa by 2024.

 Karora had a great turnaround last year in 2020, beginning with a minus $10m balance sheet and ending the year with $80m cash, having met all the promised targets.
 Production was 20% more this year than predicted.